Raggles/aaAttributeWrangler/README.md

 * Address - the new IO reference
 * Attribute - the name of the attribute (not including the object name)
 * Object - the object that the attribute belongs to
+* Type - for input sources this should be one of DI,AI,CO,Input.
+For output destinations this should be one of AO,DO,Output.
+The AttributeWrangler does not care which of the input or output options you use, the different notations are for compatibility with other tools.